bradyhouse/house/fiddles/docker/fiddle-0001-MachineCreate/README.markdown

 ### Description

-Docker fiddle template test.
-This is a smoke test of the [fiddle.sh](../../scripts/fiddle.sh) script to verify that it supports list/create/delete/refactor/start functionality for the "docker" fiddle collection.
-This is only a test.
+_Hello world_ docker POC.
+It automates the following workflow:

+    1. create a container called "local" using the virtualBox driver and default docker image
+    3. start the container
+    4. open an ssh connection
+    5. wait for the session to end
+    5. stop the container

 ### Tags

-bash, docker, docker-machine
+bash, docker, docker-machine, ssh